anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 To overcome this situation, the pledges may need to be powered on, either manually or by sending a trigger signal.

 # Requirements Discussion and Mapping to Solution-Elements {#req-sol}

-Based on the intended target environment described in {{sup-env}} the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server).
+Based on the intended target environment described in {{sup-env}}, the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server):

-* To facilitate the communication between a pledge in responder mode and registrar, additional functionality is needed either on the registrar or as a stand-alone component.
+* To facilitate the communication between a pledge in responder mode and the registrar, additional functionality is needed either on the registrar or as a stand-alone component.
   This new functionality is defined as registrar-agent and acts as an agent of the registrar to trigger the pledge to generate requests for voucher and enrollment.
   These requests are then provided by the registrar-agent to the registrar.
   This requires the definition of pledge endpoints to allow interaction with the registrar-agent.

-* The communication between the registrar-agent and the pledge MUST NOT rely on transport layer security (TLS) because the pledge does not have a certificate that can easily be verified by {{RFC6125}} methods.
+* The communication between the registrar-agent and the pledge must not rely on Transport Layer Security (TLS) because the pledge does not have a certificate that can easily be verified by {{RFC6125}} methods.
-It is also more difficult to use TLS over other technology stacks (e.g., BTLE).
+  It is also more difficult to use TLS over other technology stacks (e.g., NFC).

-* The use of authenticated self-contained objects provides a work around for both the TLS challenges, and the technology stack challenge.
+* The use of authenticated self-contained objects provides a work around for both the TLS challenges and the technology stack challenge.

 * By contrast, the registrar-agent can be authenticated by the registrar as a component, acting on behalf of the registrar.
   In addition the registrar must be able to verify, which registrar-agent was in direct contact with the pledge.

-* It would be inaccurate for the voucher request and voucher response to use an assertion with value "proximity" in the voucher, as the pledge was not in direct contact with the registrar for bootstrapping.
+* It would be inaccurate for the voucher-request and voucher-response to use an assertion with value "proximity" in the voucher, as the pledge was not in direct contact with the registrar for bootstrapping.
   Therefore, a new "agent-proximity" assertion value is necessary for distinguishing assertions the MASA can state.

 At least the following properties are required for the voucher and enrollment processing:

-* POI: provides data-origin authentication of a data object, e.g., a voucher request or an enrollment request, utilizing an existing IDevID.
+* POI: provides data-origin authentication of a data object, e.g., a voucher-request or an enrollment-request, utilizing an existing IDevID.
   Certificate updates may utilize the certificate that is to be updated.

 * POP: proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature computed using the private key to the certification request.

 Solution examples based on existing technology are provided with the focus on existing IETF RFCs:

-* Voucher requests and responses as used in {{RFC8995}} already provide both, POP and POI, through a digital signature to protect the integrity of the voucher, while the corresponding signing certificate contains the identity of the signer.
+* Voucher-requests and -responses as used in {{RFC8995}} already provide both, POP and POI, through a digital signature to protect the integrity of the voucher, while the corresponding signing certificate contains the identity of the signer.

 * Certification requests are data structures containing the information from a requester for a CA to create a certificate.
   The certification request format in BRSKI is PKCS#10 {{RFC2986}}.